 This example of a tailor-made self-drive holiday takes in all the top highlights of South Africa’s Cape and Garden Route.
 You spend time exploring Cape Town and the Winelands, before continuing along the iconic Garden Route itself.
 Complete this wonderful holiday on safari in the Eastern Cape.
 The accommodation throughout has been selected to provide genuine hospitality, comfort and extremely good value.
 This trip is ideal for couples who enjoy the freedom of exploring at their own pace, and is also perfect for families as the Eastern Cape is a non-malarial safari region.
 There is much to keep all ages busy with many outdoor activities on offer.

-Depart early evening from London Heathrow on a direct overnight flight to Cape Town.
+Depart early evening from London Heathrow on an overnight flight to Cape Town via Johannesburg.

 Arrive early morning, collect your hire car and take a leisurely 20-minute drive The Clarendon Fresnaye for a 3 night stay with breakfast included.

 This lovely guesthouse in Fresnaye / Bantry Bay with beautiful views of the Atlantic Ocean is within walking distance of a fine collection of restaurants and small boutique shops.